abo389/sales-analytics/README.md

 This repository contains a **Sales Analytics** application that helps you analyze sales data.
 It uses SQLite for the database, PHP for the backend, and a simple web interface for visualization.

+## Manual Implementation Details

+ The following parts of the project were implemented manually:

+- Backend:

+Custom business logic for calculating product recommendations based on revenue and demand.

+Manual implementation of database relationships and seeders for generating test data.

+Custom API endpoints for managing orders, products, and analytics.

+- Frontend:

+Manual integration of React components with the backend API.

+Custom styling using CSS or a framework like Tailwind CSS.

+Implementation of user authentication and authorization (if applicable).

+- Deployment:

+Manual setup of the project on a local development environment.

+Configuration of environment variables and server settings.

 ## How to Use It

 Follow these steps to set up and run the project locally.